On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Attaining the Optimal DMT for

-As a first example we consider an orthogonal transmission scheme that takes the natural partition to $K$ streams induced by the multiple-access channels.
-In order to obtain orthogonalization for this case, a different user is transmitting in each channel use, while the others wait for their turn to transmit.
-This transmission method is referred to as TDMA.
-Let us consider the symmetric case where each user transmits with multiplexing gain $r$.
-Assuming there are $T$ channel uses, in the symmetric case each user transmits only on $\frac{T}{K}$ channel uses.
-In this case each user can obtain the point-to-point performance of a channel with $M$ transmit and $N$ receive antennas, using $\frac{T}{K}$ channel uses.
-However, in order for each user to obtain multiplexing gain $r$ per channel use, it must transmit at multiplexing gain $Kr$ in the $\frac{T}{K}$ channel uses, which leads to DMT performance of $d^{\ast,\lf(FC\ri)}_{M,N}\lf(Kr\ri)$.
+As a first example we consider an orthogonal transmission scheme that takes the natural partition to $K$ streams induced by the multiple-access channel.
+In order to obtain orthogonalization for this case, at each channel use a different user transmits, while the others wait for their turn to transmit.
+This transmission method is coined TDMA.
+Let us consider the symmetric case for which each user transmits at multiplexing gain $r$.
+For this case, for $T$ channel uses and $K$ users, each user transmits over $\frac{T}{K}$ channel uses.
+Therefore, each user can achieve the point-to-point performance of a channel with $M$ transmit and $N$ receive antennas, using $\frac{T}{K}$ channel uses.
+However, in order for each user to transmit at multiplexing gain $r$ per channel use, he must transmit at multiplexing gain $Kr$ over those $\frac{T}{K}$ channel uses, which leads to DMT performance of $d^{\ast,\lf(FC\ri)}_{M,N}\lf(Kr\ri)$.
 This shows the sub-optimality of TDMA.

 Another transmission approach is assigning an independent stream for each transmit antenna.
 This is equivalent to considering a multiple-access channel with $KM$ users, each with a single transmit antenna.
 Let us consider for example a multiple-access channel with $M=1$, $K$ users and $N\ge K$.
 In this case the optimal DMT for the symmetric case equals $d^{\ast,\lf(FC\ri)}_{1,N}\lf(r\ri)$.
 On the other hand for CDMA each user is assigned with an orthogonal subspace in $\mathbb{C}^{T}$, assuming there are $T$ channel uses.
 In this way each stream can obtain the performance of a point-to-point channel with a single transmit antenna and $N$ receive antennas.
 However, for the orthogonalization to hold each user is assigned with $\frac{T}{K}$ dimensional subspace, which must be orthogonal to the other users subspaces.
 Hence, in order for each user to obtain multiplexing gain $r$ per channel use, he must transmit at multiplexing gain $Kr$ over the $\frac{T}{K}$ dimensional subspace.
 This leads to suboptimal DMT performance of $d^{\ast,\lf(FC\ri)}_{1,N}\lf(Kr\ri)$.